 - (3) The individual company-level agreement may contain: - a.
-Any rules on the application of the collective agreements to subsidiaries. - b.
-Any deviating schemes from the rules on standard compensation, cf. Clause 5 no. 8 of the General Agreement. - c.
-Any deviations from the rules on hourly compensation, cf. Clause 5 no. 12 of the General Agreement. - d.
-Any deviating schemes for automatic advancement in connection with pay seniority, cf. Clause 9 no. 2 of the General Agreement. - e.
-Any other schemes for employment procedures other than the establishment of an Appointments Committee, cf. Clause 10-1 of the Basic Agreement. - f.
+Any rules on the application of the collective agreements to subsidiaries.
+In which case the positions that are part of the subsidiaries' executive management are to be stated, cf. Clause 1 no. 3 and 2 of the General Agreement/Debt Collection Agreement. - b.
+Any deviating schemes from the rules on standard compensation, cf. Clause 5 no. 8 of the General Agreement/Clause 5 no. 7 of the Debt Collection Agreement. - c.
+Any deviations from the rules on hourly compensation, cf. Clause 5 no. 12 of the General Agreement/Clause 5 no. 10 of the Debt Collection Agreement. - d.
+Any deviating schemes for automatic advancement in connection with pay seniority, cf. Clause 9 no. 2 of the General Agreement/Clause 9 no. 2 of the Debt Collection Agreement. - e.
+Any other schemes for employment procedures other than the establishment of an Appointments Committee, cf. Clause 10-1 of the Basic Agreement.

+- f.
 Any practical implementation of a scheme other than the Consultation Committee, cf. Clause 11-1 of the Basic Agreement. - g.
 Any deviating term of the company-level agreement, cf. Clause 4-3 of the Basic Agreement. - h.
 Any deviating rules on the number of Union Representatives in the company, cf. Clauses 8-2 and 8-3 of the Basic Agreement. - i.
 Any Contact Representative persons' tasks and duties, cf. Clause 8-5 of the Basic Agreement. - j.
 Any other matters, provided that they were regulated in an existing special agreement, cf. Clause 5-1 no. 1 of the Basic Agreement.